5 Tips for Planning Your Big Gay Sonoma Visit

 This is one tip I can't give often enough.
 Sonoma County is vast, so you'll absolutely want to organize your itinerary early so you can spend less time in transit and more time enjoying your stay.
 Also, because popular restaurants book up fast, particularly on holiday weekends, make your reservations earlier rather than later.
 Ditto for any wineries or special tasting rooms on your list given that space is often limited so you might miss out if you fail to plan in advance.

-Finally, LGBT travelers looking to mingle with other LGBT travelers may want to take a look at the calendar and coordinate a visit around busier major holidays or big gay events like Sonoma County Pride, Gay Wine Week, Lazy Bear Week, and the Russian River Women's Weekend.
+LGBTQ+ travelers looking to mingle with other LGBTQ+ travelers may want to take a look at the calendar and coordinate a visit around busier major holidays or big gay events like Sonoma County Pride, Gay Wine Week, Lazy Bear Week, and the Russian River Women's Weekend.
 After all, wine plus a gay holiday often equals the gayest time of all.

 Do Visit the Russian River (and pack a picnic or order one)

 The Russian River Valley is still the gay nerve center of Sonoma County and a stunningly scenic one at that.
 Whether you float down the river in summer, hike the neighboring woods at any time of the year, or simply stroll down Main Street in Guerneville, the Russian River Valley is a time capsule of gay life in the North Bay area that must be experienced.
-While you're there, check out Boon Eat + Drink and Big Bottom Market, and if you're staying overnight, The Highlands Resort, The Woods Resort and The Applewood Inn & Spa are excellent options.
+While you're there, check out boon eat + drink and Big Bottom Market, and if you're staying overnight, The Highlands Resort, and The Woods Resort are excellent options.